manuel-llera/prices-api-rest/README.md

 If you compile this project this sql files are used to test the application.
 If you run this project will exist this initial inserts like initial data.

+### Coverage report

+Coverage report included with jacoco
+After install command: file is generated with report in target folder like "./target/site/jacoco/index.html"

 ### Swagger
  url => http://localhost:8080/swagger-ui/index.html